pelithne/AKS_secure_baseline_the_hard_way/README.md

-# AKS Secure Baseline Workshop
+# AKS Secure Baseline - The Hard Way

 Welcome to AKS baseline - the hard way.
 From this blog, you will learn how to deploy a secure and scalable Kubernetes cluster on Azure using Azure Kubernetes Service (AKS).
 You will also learn how to apply the best practices from the AKS secure baseline reference architecture, which provides a recommended starting point for a general purpose AKS cluster infrastructure.